maindolaamit/genai-cli/readme.md

-    gemini-cli -p "What is the capital of France?" gemini-cli -o "output.txt" -p "What is the capital of France?" gemini-cli -o "output.txt" -t "text" -m "default" -p "What is the capital of France?"
+    gemini-cli -p "What is the capital of France?" gemini-cli -o "output.txt" -p "What is the capital of France?" gemini-cli -o "output.txt" -t "text" -m "default" -p "What is the capital of France?" gemini-cli -p "Explain quantum computing" -i "Keep it simple and use metaphors"
     ```

     **Note:** For long prompts, placing `-p` at the end of the command can improve readability and command parsing in some shells.